andrewrusek/ActiveDirectoryHomeLab/README.md

 <h2>Description</h2>
 Project consists of creating an Active Directory Home Lab environment through the use of Virtual Machines.
 With the use of Oracle VM Virtual Box I was able to create a Windows 10 Server and a Windows 10 Client to configure Active Directory Networking.
-After setting up the architechture of the network environment I used a PowerShell script to create Users to be added into the Active Directory.
+After setting up the architechture of the network environment I used a simple PowerShell script to create Users, with attributes, to be implemented into the Active Directory.
 <br />